anon42344/XKR-Discord-Encrypter/README.md

 # XKR-Discord-Encrypter

-Go to chrome://extensions, turn on "Developer mode" select "Load unpacked" and select the directory with files.
+Go to chrome://extensions, turn on "Developer mode" select "Load unpacked" and select the directory with files (xkr_discord_encrypter).
 Navigate in your browser to a discord channel.
 Press the icon to activate.
 After you typed your message, press § (usually under esc button) to encrypt a message.
 For more security: Enter a password for your server, and add an optional password for your channel.

 Part of the <a href="https://kryptokrona.se"> kryptokrona project </a>.